Skip to main content

 OAuth_v2_Resource_Owner_PasswordOAuth v2.0 resource owner password grant type will be used.

-OAuth_v2_Password_OnlyA variant of OAuth v2.0 resource owner password grant type that does not require client id and client secret will be used.
+OAuth_v2_Password_OnlyA variant of OAuth v2.0 resource owner password grant type that doesn't require client id and client secret will be used.

 CustomQueryAuthentication flow that uses custom parameters sent in the query will be used.